In this post, you’ll discover some effective ways to create blog content that converts your readers into subscribers, leads, and customers.

 You can start using Evernote here.

-I do however want to give you some conversion optimization tips for creating new blog posts, as well as optimizing your existing blog content.
+I do, however, want to give you some conversion optimization tips for creating new blog posts, as well as optimizing your existing content.

 My advice is to take some time to really craft something that will captivate your readers.

 I would suggest you try and avoid writing super long titles as well.
 Keep them relatively short, easy to scan over and simple to understand by a wide audience.

 Check out these awesome tools to help you craft the perfect headline title:

 8 out of 10 people, on average, will read the headline copy, but only 2 out of 10 will read the rest – CopyBlogger (source)

 Nothing captivates an audience better than some beautiful visual content.